Woodshed-Technology-LLC/woodshed-site/README.md

 ## Development

 The development process consists of a series of steps which lead to a publicly available, fully functional website.
 One aspect of this process is choosing which tools and technologies to use.
 This is not the only aspect of building a good website, or even the most important, but it does influence the outcome in several important ways.
-Good technology choices help because they get out of your way and help you build faster.
+Good technologies help because they get out of your way and help you build faster.
 In some cases, they also allow you to deliver a better user experience by making it easier to achieve good performance.

 ### Web technologies